-Many people might think that once you have been diagnosed with a visual impairment or have gone totally blind, a regular eye exam is not necessary.
-But depending on your eye condition and doctor’s advice, getting routine eye exams are an important part of overall eye health.
+Many people might think that once you have been diagnosed with a visual impairment or have gone blind, a regular eye exam is not necessary.
+But depending on your eye condition and doctor’s advice, getting routine eye exams is an important part of overall eye health.

-August is National Eye Exam Month and a good time to schedule an appointment for a checkup.
-But before you go in to see the doctor, take time to prepare and review the following.
+August is National Eye Exam Month, making it the perfect time to schedule a checkup appointment.
+But before you see a doctor, prepare and review the following information.

 There are three types of eye specialists.
 Which one you see will depend on your eye condition or preference.

-1. Ophthalmologists provide full eye care, such as performing complete eye exams, prescribing corrective lenses, diagnosing and treating complex eye diseases and performing eye surgery.
+1. Ophthalmologists provide total eye care, such as performing complete eye exams, prescribing corrective lenses, diagnosing and treating complex eye diseases, and performing eye surgery.

 2. Optometrists provide many of the same services as ophthalmologists.
 But if you have a complex eye problem or need surgery, you can be referred to an ophthalmologist.